ibm-cloud-docs/direct-link/about.md

 ## The IBM Cloud Direct Link Dedicated solution

-The IBM Cloud Direct Link Dedicated solution lets customers terminate a Single-tenant, fiber-based cross-connect into their own {{site.data.keyword.BluSoftlayer_notm}} private network connection.
-This offering can be leveraged by customers with Colocation adjacent to IBM Cloud PoPs and Data Centers; as well as Network Service Providers delivering circuits to Customer premises or other Data Centers.
+The IBM Cloud Direct Link Dedicated solution lets customers terminate a single-tenant, fiber-based cross-connect into their own {{site.data.keyword.BluSoftlayer_notm}} private network connection.
+This offering can be utilized by customers with co-location facilities adjacent to IBM Cloud PoPs and datacenters, as well as by network service providers that deliver circuits to customer premises or to other datacenters.

  **Common Use Cases:** _Best for working with hybrid workloads, cross-provider workloads, large or frequent data transfers, private workloads, and environment administration.
-This option usually is selected: (1) when the desired PoP does not have the desired Exchange or Network Service Provider, (2) for high-performance workloads requiring high throughput, or (3) for compliance requirements that cannot be satisfied by either the IBM Cloud Direct Link Exchange or Connect implementation model._
+This option usually is selected: (1) when the desired PoP does not have the desired Exchange or network service provider, (2) for high-performance workloads requiring high throughput, or (3) for compliance requirements that cannot be satisfied by either the IBM Cloud Direct Link Exchange or Connect implementation model._

 ![Figure 3](/images/Direct-link-Dedicated.png)